Thermal Imaging Surveys

 • convincing reports with well-informed assessments

-Using thermal cameras, we were able to record these bats using previously unseen access and roost features, and we were able to map out their favoured flight routes.
-We also used night vision cameras and camera traps to record activity in total darkness at places unsuitable for thermal cameras.
+Using thermal drones and stationary cameras, we were able to record these bats using previously unseen access and roost features, and we were able to map out their favoured flight routes.
 This enabled us to make clear, appropriate mitigation recommendations for development proposals at a large historic building complex, with a clear understanding of the needs of the bats on site.

 Quality standards